morf1lo/onlineChat/README.md

 ## Node.js chat Version
-### NOTE: This is old version written on Node.js.
-Now is new version available written on Golang
+### NOTE: This is an old version written in Node.js.
+A new version available written in Golang

 ### Installation
 #### You need [Node.js](https://nodejs.org/en) installed